 APA San Francisco is the Northwest Regional Chapter of the American Photographic Artists, and encompasses the San Francisco Bay Area, all of Northern California, and Northern Nevada, Oregon, Washington, Idaho, Montana, and Alaska.

-It’s led by Executive Director Jeff Kausch and run by a volunteer board of diverse industry professionals who challenge themselves to keep the chapter relevant, engaging, and valuable for all of our members and our local communities within or chapter territory.
+APA SF is led by Executive Director Jeff Kausch, and run by a volunteer board of diverse industry professionals who challenge themselves to keep the chapter relevant, engaging, and valuable for all of our members, and our local communities within or chapter territory.

 Our Volunteer Board

 We are proud to include diverse voices among our leaders and acknowledge that this work is never complete.
 We’re also currently looking for regional ambassadors in Portland, Oregon & Seattle, Washington.

 If you would like to lend your voice and/or get involved in the leadership of our regional chapter, reach out with an email.

 As a leading voice in the photo industry, APA understands that photography has the power to mold and influence our culture and stereotypes of BIPOC, LGBTQIA+, women and other underrepresented groups in the media.
 We acknowledge that APA has not done enough to highlight and elevate diversity and we are committed to addressing access and inclusion within the organization and our industry.

 As part of that effort, APA has formed a National Diversity Committee, made up of a diverse group of APA board members and photographic artists, which is charged with clearing a path to success for our members who are traditionally marginalized and underrepresented.
 The San Francisco chapter works closely with the Diversity Committee, and one of our board members also serves on this committee.
 The work is continuous and a sincere priority for our leadership.